alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

   }
 [/java]

 Now we can model our simple object flow.
 As an example, we are modeling a really simple order object.
-An order have a state INIT, (item)BOOKED, (item)DISPATCHED, ON_TRACK, DELIVERED.
+An order has a state INIT, (item)BOOKED, (item)DISPATCHED, ON_TRACK, DELIVERED.
 Now, using the builder above, we just need to create our state model:

 [java]